dino2gnt/SBECBootloader/README.md

                         Read READSERIAL bytes of data from the buffer and exit, used to read the output of raw commands.
   --send-serial SENDSERIAL
                         Write serial data to the device.
 Used to send raw commands.
 Follow with --read-serial # to read # bytes of the response
-  --debug               Show lots of debug output
+  --invert-rts          Swap RTS hi / low if you are defaulting to RTS hi for some reason (default: False) --debug               Show lots of debug output
   ```